 1 tbsp mustard (medium, preferably German)

-– melt ghee or butter in a skillet and fry sausages on all sides until they are showing a light brown crust on both sides.
+– Heat ghee or butter in a skillet.
+Fry sausages on all sides evenly until they are showing a light brown crust on both sides.

-– chop onions fine and in the same frying fat saute them until they are light brown.
+– Chop onions fine and saute them in the same pan you fried the sausages until they are light brown.

-– de-glaze with beer and water (or just use beer); add bay leave, clove, lemon, salt, mustard and Worcester Sauce.
+– Add bay leave, clove, lemon, salt, mustard and Worcester Sauce.

-– bring everything to a boil then put sausages into the sauce.
+– Bring to a boil then place sausages into the sauce.

-– on low heat and covered let it simmer for 15-20 minutes.
+– On low heat and covered let simmer for 15-20 minutes.

-– remove bay leave, clove and lemon, place sausages on a warm dish and cover it with aluminum foil (keep it warm).
+– Remove bay leave, clove and lemon, place sausages on a warm dish and cover with aluminum foil (keep it warm).

-– in some water mix flour and stir it until smooth; add it to the gravy.
+– In some cold water mix the flour, stir until smooth; add to the gravy.

-Serve it with mashed or boiled potatoes, Sauerkraut and red cabbage.
+Serve with mashed or boiled potatoes, Sauerkraut or red cabbage.